borism/gcp-ci-cd-python-apps/README.md

 --from-file=credentials.json=./mysql-key.json
 ```

-Now Create the secrets that will be used in the application, the usernamea and the password to connect to the database:
+Now Create the secrets that will be used in the application, the username and the password to connect to the database:

 ```
 kubectl create secret generic cloudsql-db-credentials \